 Scatterplots with ggplot

 We can use ggplot to create scatter plots.
-To create a bar plot, we change the
+Which data should we plot, as we have several options?

 - tempSingleMean: the mean temperature for the interval